 Photo from Leidarendi Cave on the Reykjanes Peninsula | Half-Day Tour from Reykjavik

-People anxious about tight spaces might look into taking the family-friendly lava cave tour of Vidgelmir cave or a guided lava tunnel exploration of Raufarholshellir cave.
+People anxious about tight spaces might look into taking the family-friendly lava cave tour of Vidgelmir Cave or a guided lava tunnel exploration of Raufarholshellir Cave.
 The entrances to both caves are vast, with steps that lead to wooden pathways.
 The routes are well-lit, and the caves' height means that you don't even need to crouch to move through them.

 Lava caving is not a particularly dangerous activity, but having the right equipment (most importantly, a torch, helmet, and crampons) and an experienced guide are essential.